craftcms/shopify/README.md

 Products behave just like any other element, in Twig.
 Once you’ve loaded a product via a [query](#querying-products), you can output its native [Shopify attributes](#native-attributes) and [custom field](#custom-fields) data.

+> **Note**
-> :information_desk_person: Keep in mind that some attributes are stored as JSON, which inherently limits which types nested properties can use.
+> Keep in mind that some attributes are stored as JSON, which inherently limits which types nested properties can use.
 Dates may be slightly more difficult to work with, as a result.

 ```twig
 {# Standard element title: #}